 - (1) To Hell -N- Blazes The channel is not marked for navigation past this point.
 The river becomes very shallow and is mostly used by airboats.
-From this point the river stretches another 100 miles south and slightly east to one of the southernmost lakes on the St. Johns called Lake Helen Blazes where the St. Johns is thought to originate. - (2) Natural Flow of the River - (3) Sanford Historic District Sanford's first permanent settlement was established in 1836, when troops were stationed on the south bank of Lake Monroe to protect settlers from indian attacks.
+From this point the river stretches another 100 miles south and slightly east to one of the southernmost lakes on the St. Johns called Lake Helen Blazes where the St. Johns is thought to originate. - (2) Sanford Historic District Sanford's first permanent settlement was established in 1836, when troops were stationed on the south bank of Lake Monroe to protect settlers from indian attacks.
 In 1870 General Henry S. Sanford, former minister to Belgium, purchased 12,535 acres of land and laid out the town which was eventually named in his honor.
-Today antique shops and restaurants line First Street, which is an easy walk from Monroe Harbour Marina. - (4) Monroe Harbour This is the home port of the Rivership Romance, a ship that offers daily tours of the St. Johns.
-Monroe Harbour is a full service marina which also includes a hotel and separate cocktail lounge.
-Small boats can dock here if a slip is available.
+Today antique shops and restaurants line First Street. - (3) Monroe Harbour Small boats can dock if a slip is available.
 Call (407) 322-2910 for docking instructions, or call them on channel 16 on the VHF marine radio.
 Navigation is very tight in this marina.
-Be careful. - (5) Seminole County Court House - (6) City Hall - (7) Florida Power & Light The plant was built in 1926. - (8) Central Florida Zoo To visit the zoo you would have to dock at Monroe Harbour Marina or Hidden Harbour Marina and hire a taxi to travel to the zoo. - (9) Highway US 17-92 bridge.
-This is a stationary bridge with plenty of overhead clearance. - (10) CSX Railroad Bridge Amtrak, Autotrain and freight traffic all cross the river on this bridge.
-This bridge will have to be opened before you enter Lake Monroe.
-Call the bridge tender on channel 16 of your marine radio and transfer to channel 9 or channel 13 to ask for the bridge to be raised. - (11) Boat Tree Marina and Captains Cove Restaurant This marina welcomes our boats with excellent docking and fuel.
-Captains Cove Restaurant on the marina property has good food and a full bar.
-They also have a deli for take-out food.
-Frequently they have live entertainment around the pool area.
-No overnight docking.
-Call (407) 322-1610 for docking instructions or call them on channel 16 on the VHF marine radio. - (12) Manatee Refuge & another Florida Power & Light Plant During the winter months manatee congregate near this plant where the warm water is discharged into the St. Johns. - (13) Meadow Lea on the River Mobile Home Park - (14) Osprey nests on Florida Power & Light Towers
+Be careful, enter at your own risk. - (4) Florida Power & Light The plant was built in 1926. - (5) Highway US 17-92 bridge.
+This is a stationary bridge with plenty of overhead clearance. - (6) CSX Railroad Bridge Sunrail, Amtrak, Autotrain and freight traffic all cross the river on this bridge. - (7) Boat Tree Marina and Restaurant No overnight docking.
+Call (407) 322-1610 for docking instructions or call them on channel 16 on the VHF marine radio.
+We do not recommend entering this marina.
+The channel is very narrow.
+Enter at your own risk.